-Losing Information is Like Losing a hand: Employee Reactions to Data Loss
+Losing Information is Like Losing a Hand: Employee Reactions to Data Loss

 Abstract

 Background: A range of theories dealing with the relationship between people and technology focus on the ways people use available tools and technology for the purpose of extending their physical body.
 In the emerging digital world, devices such as mobile phones, means of communication and digital media enable us to communicate with others, represent ourselves in multiple different ways, and open new channels for extending our mental selves.
-One way of creating a mentally-extended self is through the digital property a person accumulates and organizes.
-Digital property is comprised of digital items or objects such as documents and records that a person identifies as belonging to him and representing his identity.
+One way of creating a mentally-extended self is through the digital possessions a person accumulates and organizes.
+Digital possessions are comprised of digital items or objects such as documents and records that a person identifies as belonging to him and representing his identity.
 The loss of a document thus translates to the loss of memory and identity.
 The workplace is one of the most prominent places where one’s digital collections serves to represent one’s identity.
 People collect and organize their work information for the purposes of communicating, collaborating, reminding, and as proof of tasks completed.
 Research literature on the loss of information deals primarily with the harm caused to companies and organizations, as well as the steps they take to prevent the loss of information, but there is a lack of research dealing with this topic from the employee’s perspective.

 Purpose of the Study: Examine employee attitudes towards the loss of information they have accumulated and organized in the process of their years of work.